ImJeevesh/vscode-json-editor/README.md

-# vscode-json-editor README
+# code-json-editor README

-This is the README for your extension "vscode-json-editor".
+This is the README for your extension "code-json-editor".
 After writing up a brief description, we recommend including the following sections.

 ## Features